jimmy-zx/pbft-tla-spec/report/report.typ

   ),
 ) <not-enabled>

-This models the intuition that view changes are triggered by "lack of progress," without committing to a particular timing model.
+This models the intuition that view changes are triggered by "lack of progress", without committing to a particular timing model.

 On the new primary side, handling view-change messages collects two pieces of